apreus/paris-project-exhibition/_paris-project-exhibition/pci_91.md

 ---
 pid: pci_91
-label: Photo of an empty gallery in the Louvre in May, 1918
+label: empty gallery in the Louvre in May 1918
 object_type: contextual-images
 note: 116-22
 word_tag: Louvre